Fees indicated are based on the current academic year (2018/19) and are subject to change next year.

 You will learn in dedicated classrooms and computer rooms.

-The Level 2 Certificate starts in September and January each year.
-You have a choice of Daytime or Evening attendance.
+The Level 2 Certificate Evening courses at Ealing start in September and January each year.

 The College offers welfare services to provide support and guidance whenever it is needed.
 The Colleges Learning Resource Centre provides excellent facilities for private study and includes access to computers, an extensive library and quiet study areas.
 As part of the course, employer visits and guest speakers will be arranged to enhance and contextualise your learning.